Baerthe/RedSrc/Architecture.md

 This document outlines a tiered architecture:
 Interfaces are contained, when relevant, in the base folder of each namespace under /interface/.
-Folders and classes are named non-plural for clarity, all folders are snake_case, all classes are PascalCase.
+Folders and classes are named non-plural for clarity, all folders are snake_case, all classes are PascalCase and named after their namespace and role as a suffix (e.g. MainCore, PhysiscsDataComponent, MobEntityData).

-- Level 0:
+- ## Level 0:
-Namespace: Core
+- Namespace: Core
     The core infrastructure holding everything together.
 All of the Core scripts are singleton nodes attached to (or are) MainCore.
     - MainCore; The root node of the scene tree, handles initialization and global orchestration.
         - CameraCore; Manages the main camera and its behavior.